Medieval monk directing choir

 - Worship must be both exterior and interior: rites, ceremonies, and music on the outside; faith, conversion, charity, and self‑offering on the inside.
 Without that interior element, even the most carefully executed ceremonies and the most refined chant become empty formalism.

-- Gregorian chant is given “principle place” (principem locum), named as the chant proper to the Roman Church and proposed as the supreme model for all sacred/liturgical music; the Church repeatedly urges that it be restored, taught, and actually sung by clergy and faithful.
+- Gregorian chant is given "principal place" (principem locum), named as the chant proper to the Roman Church and proposed as the supreme model for all sacred/liturgical music; the Church repeatedly urges that it be restored, taught, and actually sung by clergy and faithful.

 - Music, however, is always presented as the handmaid of the liturgy.
 It must be holy, truly artistic, and suited to the rite; it must help the faithful to pray rather than turning the liturgy into a concert and distracting from prayer.

 So when I think about how chant should be sung within the context of the liturgy, these are the coordinates that seem non‑negotiable: fidelity to the text and melody as presented in official liturgical books approved by the Holy See, a genuinely sacred and sober character, a style that serves prayer and participation, and a deep union of exterior form with interior devotion.
-In the context of concerts and recordings, one certainly has room to do all kinds of experimentation based academic studies.
+In the context of concerts and recordings, one certainly has room to do all kinds of experimentation based on academic studies.

-My Own Mixed Feelings About “Historical Authenticity"
+My Own Mixed Feelings

-The Roman Church does, in fact, have an official rhythmic interpretation as presented in the 1908 Vatican Edition, and I recognize it as the Church’s normative model, even though I personally feel it sometimes lacks musicality.
-At the same time, back in 2018, a formal dubia was submitted to the Holy See (the Pontifical Commission Ecclesia Dei) wherein it was asked whether it is permissible to sing chant according to rhythmic interpretive systems other than that of the Vatican Edition—specifically naming Dom Mocquereau’s method, Dom Cardine’s semiology, and even the very distinctive style associated with Marcel Pérès and his Ensemble Organum.
-The answer given was “Affirmative”: it is permissible to use any of those styles.
+As a matter of fact, the Roman Church did declare which melodies to use and an official rhythmic interpretation as presented in the 1908 Vatican Edition.
+While I recognize it as the Church’s normative model, I personally feel it sometimes lacks musicality.
+And even though the Church has presented an official rhythmic interpretation, historically it has also permitted (some say 'tolerated') other forms of interpretation as well.
+Most recently, back in 2018, a formal dubia was submitted by a Polish priest, Fr David Pietras, to the Holy See (the Pontifical Commission Ecclesia Dei) wherein it was asked whether it is permissible to sing chant according to rhythmic interpretive systems other than that of the Solesmes Method—specifically naming Dom Cardine’s semiology, the Vatican Edition and even the very distinctive style associated with Marcel Pérès and his Ensemble Organum.
+The question was slightly malformed as he should have asked whether it was permissible to sing according to interpretations other than the Vatican Edition, which is the official norm.
+No matter.
+The answer given was “Affirmative”: it is permissible to use any of those styles so long as the official melodies are used.
 Which means that while the Vatican Edition gives us an authoritative baseline, the Church does not bind everyone to a single detailed performance school in an exclusive way.

 Beyond that, however, I no longer believe there is one single “correct” performance practice that all must follow under some quasi‑dogmatic obligation.